pburkett/workbook/src/reflections/wk10/quiz10.md

 **5.** In the example what is the access modifier of the `Start()` method?
 <!-- enter you answer in the space below -->
 ```
+`Public` is the access modifier of the above method.
 ```
 **6.** In the example what is `string` an indication of?
 <!-- enter you answer in the space below -->
 ```
+`string` is the expected return type of the method `Start()`
 ```
 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->
 ```
+The flag `abstract` means the class cannot be instantiated.
 ```
 **8.** In the example what is the purpose of `virtual`?
 <!-- enter you answer in the space below -->
 ```
+The `virtual` flag marks a method as available for overriding.
 ```
 **9.** Name four access modifiers:
 <!-- enter you answer in the space below -->
 ```
+The 4 main access modifiers are Public, Private, Internal, and Protected.
 ```
 **10.** If you set a class or method to private, what can access it?
 <!-- enter you answer in the space below -->
 ```
+The private access modifier allows only sibling members to access a member.
+For example, a public method can be used to access a private property.
 ```